-Profit income from Islamic deposits placed with licensed financial institutions is recognised on a time proportionate basis using the effective profit rate method on an accrual basis.
+Profit income from Islamic deposits placed with licensed financial institutions and unquoted sukuk are recognised on a time proportion basis using effective profit rate method an accrual basis.

 Profit income is calculated by applying the effective profit rate to the gross carrying amount of a financial asset except for financial assets that subsequently become credit-impaired.
 For credit-impaired financial assets the effective profit rate is applied to the net carrying amount of the financial asset (after deduction of the loss allowance).